keijiro/ColorSuite/README.md

 *ColorSuite* is a multifunctional color adjustment plugin for Unity, which manages multiple color adjustment tasks in the single component.
-These tasks are implemented in the single pass shader, and it automatically strips out unused functions from the shader to keep the best performance under any configurations.
+These tasks are implemented in the single pass shader, and it automatically strips out unused functions from the shader to keep the best performance.

 ![Screenshot 2][Screen2]